Editor’s note: The post was originally published in March 2016 and has been updated for accuracy and better understanding of the topic.

 Share the Wealth of Information

-Nowadays we are inundated with information.
+Nowadays we are flooded with information.
 It’s everywhere.
-From our governments to our social profiles, from our company’s website to our global business transactions, we are saturated with data.
+We are just saturated with data.
 Take a look at some of the mind-boggling numbers attached to our never-ending creation of new data:

 - The independent research firm International Data Corp (IDC) estimates that, by 2020, transactions on the Internet will reach 450 billion per day and enterprise-generated content will exceed 240 exabytes daily (an exabyte is 1 billion gigabytes).